Skip to content

 Authentication Best Practices

-Amazon Athena (which hosts Tallyfy Analytics data) offers two authentication methods:
+Amazon Athena (which hosts Tallyfy Analytics data) gives you two ways to authenticate:

 Authentication MethodRecommended ForCommon Issues